RuliLG/docc/README.md

 # Docc - AI-Powered Repository Documentation Tool 🎥

-A local CLI tool that generates interactive, video-like documentation explanations for code repositories using AI agents and text-to-speech technology.
+A web-based tool that generates interactive, video-like documentation explanations for code repositories using AI agents and text-to-speech technology.

 ## 🎯 Overview